Invincible-class submarine: Construction

-The construction of the first submarine began in 2014, with a steel cutting ceremony at TKMS' shipyard in Kiel.
+The construction of the first submarine began in 2014, with a steel cutting ceremony at TKMS's shipyard in Kiel, Germany.
 The first submarine, christened as the Invincible, was launched in an elaborate ceremony on 18 February 2019, with defense minister Ng Eng Hen and representatives of the RSN in attendance.
-During the ceremony, Ng revealed the names of the other three submarines, namely - Impeccable, Illustrious and Inimitable.
-Invincible began its sea trials in September 2020, with its planned delivery date scheduled for 2020.
+During the ceremony, Ng revealed the names of the other three submarines, namely, Impeccable, Illustrious and Inimitable.
+Invincible began its initial sea trials in September 2020, with its planned delivery date scheduled for 2020.
 However, in June 2020, Ng announced that the delivery of Invincible had been postponed to 2022, owing to restrictions caused by the COVID-19 pandemic.

-The construction of the second ordered batch began in January 2018, commencing with the steel-cutting ceremony of the third submarine, Illustrious, at Kiel, with representatives from TKMS and the DSTA in attendance.
+The construction of the second ordered batch began in January 2018, commencing with the steel-cutting ceremony of the third submarine, Illustrious, which was attended by representatives from TKMS and the DSTA.

-In April 2021, German news outlet Lübecker Nachrichten reported that a Type-218SG submarine, presumably the Invincible or the Impeccable, had suffered an outbreak of fire during its sea trials.
-However, the submarine in question did not appear to have sustained severe damage, nor were the crew of 28 aboard at the time reported to have sustained injuries.
+In April 2021, German news outlet Lübecker Nachrichten reported that a Type 218SG submarine, presumably either the Invincible or the Impeccable, had suffered fire outbreak during its sea trials.
+Nevertheless, the submarine in question wasn't reported to have been seriously damaged, nor were the crew reported to have sustained injuries.

-In November 2022, while hosting German chancellor Olaf Scholz, Singapore's prime minister Lee Hsien Loong revealed that the second and third submarines of the class, namely, Impeccable and Illustrious, would be launched in December of that year.
-The launch ceremony of the two submarines, which was conducted in Kiel on 13 December, was attended by Scholz, Lee, his spouse Ho Ching and Vivian Balakrishnan – Singapore's minister of foreign affairs.
-The two submarines are expected to be delivered to the RSN by 2023, while the fourth submarine, Inimitable, remains under construction.
+One year later, in November 2022, during a one-day visit by German chancellor Olaf Scholz to Singapore, Singaporean prime minister Lee Hsien Loong announced that the second and third submarines of the class, namely, the Impeccable and the Illustrious, would be launched in December of that year.
+The two boats were launched in an elaborate launching ceremony at TKMS's Kiel shipyard on 13 December, which was attended by Lee, Scholz and Singaporean minister of foreign affairs Vivian Balakrishnan.

+In May 2023, Impeccable, which had completed its sea trials earlier that year, was loaded onto a heavy-lift transport ship, the Rolldock Storm, for the transit trip to Singapore.
+Departing Kiel on 1 June, the Rolldock Storm undertook a one-month voyage, arriving in Singapore on 7 July, where it was unloaded the day after.
+Later that month, MINDEF announced that Impeccable would undergo a new set of local sea trials and workup aimed at achieving operationalization prior to its commissioning later in the year.
+The final boat, the Inimitable, was launched by Singapore's Senior Minister and Coordinating Minister for National Security Teo Chee Hean in April 2024.

+For transfer to Singapore a heavy lift vessel is used.

+Two vessels were launched in December 2022.
+The forts vessel was named in April 2024.

+Additional purchase of two submarines

+In March 2025, Defence Minister Ng Eng Hen announced a plan for the Singapore Armed Forces to purchase 2 additional Invincible-Class submarines, bringing the total number of submarines purchased to six, up from four previously.

+MINDEF announced the signing of the contract to purchase the additional submarines from Thyssenkrupp Marine Systems on May 8.